Scoring genre clarity...

 Quick text summary

-Radiolight scored 68/100 on Steam Analyser — Solid for a Steam capsule.
+Radiolight scored 68/100 on Steam Analyzer — Solid for a Steam capsule.
 Top priority fix: [uniqueness_polish] Introduce a subtle but recognizable 80s visual element such as a period-accurate police badge detail, cassette tape motif, or warm amber accent light to differentiate from generic dark forest thrillers and reinforce the setting.

 Capsule scores by dimension